- Majors and Minors

 Portuguese Placement Tests

 Portuguese placement tests are given by appointment only.
 If you are interested in taking the Portuguese placement test, please contact firstname.lastname@example.org to schedule an appointment.

 New and incoming students (including transfer students) must register for an orientation session to obtain placement exam access and information.
 Each student, once they pay the U-M enrollment fee, will receive information directly from the Office of New Student Programs (ONSP) regarding orientation and the Spanish placement test.
 ONSP can be reached at email@example.com or (734)764-6413.

-Continuing students may register for the exam by using the registration link below.
+Continuing students, testing sessions are available during backpacking and registration, and at the beginning of each semester.
 Testing times begin on the hour.
 Please arrive 5 minutes before test is scheduled to begin.
 Students arriving after the start time will not be permitted to take the exam once the exam has begun.
 You will need to present your MCard and it is recommended to bring your own headphones.

 New and incoming students who place into SPANISH 277 are eligible to meet the language requirement for their school or college by taking an in-person, proctored exam called the Spanish Validation Test.